RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

    Experiment Manager window with example recent experiments.

-Click the "Create New Experiment" button and fill in the information like in the image below.
+Click the :guilabel:`Create New Experiment` button and fill in the information like in the image below.
 Choose an Experiment Location that will be easy to find in a file explorer, like a directory on your Desktop or in your Documents.
-Press "OK" when you are finished.
+Press :guilabel:`OK` when you are finished.

 .. _mock-experiment-new-experiment-window: